Sign In / Sign Out

 The travel and tourism industry is the largest employer in the world and the second largest in Arizona.
 The metropolitan Phoenix area is a major hub of tourism in the southwestern U.S. and has seen rapid growth in the air transportation sector, sports tourism, resorts and hotels, meetings and conventions, state and national parks, business and corporate travel, and the gaming and casino sectors.

-The academic programs in Tourism Development & Management prepare students for professional positions in a variety of settings in Arizona, nationally, and abroad.
+The academic programs in tourism development and management prepare students for professional positions in a variety of settings in Arizona, nationally, and abroad.
 Depending on your interest, work can be sought in the public, nonprofit, or private/commercial sectors.
-Our graduates find employment in such diverse settings as resorts, meeting planning, convention and visitor bureaus, tour operators, and commercial recreation businesses.
+Our graduates find employment in such diverse settings as resorts, meeting planning, convention and visitor bureaus, tour operators and commercial recreation businesses.
 For more information on the state of the Tourism industry and the careers in the field please visit the Bureau of Labor Statistics, which houses information on salaries and other statistics on the state of the industry.

 Arizona is one of the largest tourism destinations in the world, and our students benefit from this by being able to make connections during their time within the program that assists with their entire career.
 However, our students also find successful careers that take them all over the world.
 Some organizations that some of our alumni currently work are: